During the Academic Year

-Several universities have summer undergraduate research fellowships, typically called "SURFs," open to students to all institutions.
+Several universities have summer undergraduate research fellowships, typically called SURFs, open to students from all institutions.
 Among these are:

 - The Caltech SURF: Caltech's Summer Undergraduate Research Fellowships program introduces students to research under the guidance of seasoned research mentors at Caltech and JPL.